Advanced radiation oncology treatment programs are available to patients in the La Crosse, Wis., area diagnosed with cancer, including:

-- Three-dimensional conformal radiation therapy (3-D CRT) — In this type of treatment, a computer is used to create a 3-D picture of the tumor to conform or match the radiation beam to the shape of the tumor.
+In this type of treatment, a computer is used to create a 3D picture of the tumor to conform or match the radiation beam to the shape of the tumor.
 Many radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.

-- Intensity Modulated Radiation Therapy (IMRT) — IMRT is an advanced type of three-dimensional radiation that conforms to the shape of a tumor.
+IMRT is an advanced type of 3D radiation that conforms to the shape of a tumor.
 With IMRT, not only are beams aimed at the tumor from several directions, the intensity or strength of the beams can be adjusted to minimize the amount of radiation that reaches normal tissue.

-- RapidArc — A major advance in radiation therapy, Rapid Arc uses an improved type of radiation dosing that ensures even greater precision in the delivery of the beams to further spare the normal,healthy tissue.
-Another major benefit of this method is that it allows treatment times to be two to eight times faster than current radiation treatments.
-That means patient treatment time will be dramatically reduced for each daily visit.
+A major advance in radiation therapy, rapid arc allows treatment times to be two to eight times faster than current radiation treatments.
+That means treatment time is minimized for each daily visit.

-- Stereotactic radiosurgery or radiotherapy — Stereotactic radiosurgery or radiotherapy uses precisely focused radiation beams to treat specific tumors and other abnormal growths in the brain,spine, liver, lung or other sites.
-Computers create 3-D images to guide doctors in delivering radiation to the target area with minimal exposure to surrounding healthy tissue.
+Stereotactic body radiotherapy uses precisely focused radiation beams to treat specific tumors and other abnormal growths in the brain, spine, liver, lung or other sites.
 This type of treatment utilizes higher daily doses but less number of treatments.